 We are lucky that we have these barriers:

-- Physical barriers which contain free radicals in their places of production within cells
+- Physical barriers that contain free radicals in their places of production within cells

 - Substances from the diet such as vitamins C and E. These vitamins can donate electrons to free radicals, stopping them from harming cells.

-- Repair mechanisms which help fix damage from the oxidation of DNA, proteins, and membranes
+- Repair mechanisms that help fix damage from the oxidation of DNA, proteins, and membranes

 - Master control genes which are activated when the body is in need.

-You see that we can help ourselves taking appropriate diet full of antioxidants such as enzymes, vitamins, minerals, phytonutrients.
+We can help ourselves take an appropriate diet full of antioxidants such as enzymes, vitamins, minerals, and phytonutrients.

 The market is full of claims that this or this supplement will make miracles.
 I prefer advice from scientists and doctors.
-Let check out what do they offer for us :
+Let’s check out what do they offer for us :